KahWee - Web Development, AI Tools & Tech Trends

 The "Bad" Deployment Experience

-The only way to deploy was uploading a ZIP file with your source code.
-You had two options:
+The only way to deploy was uploading a ZIP file.
+Two options:

 1. Direct upload: ZIP your code and upload through the AWS Console